 Since 2018, Air bp has proudly been the National Fuel Partner of Australia's Royal Flying Doctor Service (RFDS).
-The partnership has included 20 million litres across the RFDS fleet, providing fuel to the regional communities RFDS services and supporting ongoing operations and enhancing wellbeing across the communities in which we operate.
+The partnership provides fuel to the regional communities RFDS services and supporting ongoing operations and enhancing wellbeing across the communities in which we operate.

 Air bp is one of the world's largest suppliers of aviation fuel products and services and is uniquely placed to provide a quality aviation refueling solution throughout rural and regional Australia.
-The Royal Flying Doctor Service is Australia’s third largest airline, with 77 aircraft in service and a large fleet of ground service vehicles.
+The Royal Flying Doctor Service is Australia’s third largest airline, with 79 aircraft in service and 163 road service vehicles.